victordibia/handtracking/README.md

 | 16  | 320 * 240  | Macbook pro (i7, 2.5GHz, 16GB) | Run while visualizing results (image above) |
 | 11  | 640 * 480  | Macbook pro (i7, 2.5GHz, 16GB) | Run while visualizing results (image above) |

+> Note: The code in this repo is written and tested with Tensorflow `1.4.0-rc0`.
+Using a different version may result in [some errors](https://github.com/tensorflow/models/issues/1581).

 **Content of this document**
 - Motivation - Why Track/Detect hands with Neural Networks